googleapis/python-recommender/UPGRADING.md

 )
 ```

-This call is invalid because it mixes `request` with a keyword argument `audio_config`.
+This call is invalid because it mixes `request` with a keyword argument `etag`.
 Executing this code
 will result in an error.

 ```py